-Editor’s Note: In any caregiving situation, we remind our readers to remember the Caregiving Basics: Listen, Pray, Respect the Grief Process and Preserve the Dignity.
+Editor’s Note: In any caregiving situation, we remind our readers to remember the Caregiving Basics: Listen, Pray, Respect the Grief Journey and Preserve the Dignity.
 This post is an overview of Listen.

 Good, empathetic listening is a caregiving guideline that is often taken for granted or overlooked, but it is often the most powerful way you can help a person who is suffering.
 One of our mission fields is right where we live every day.
 In that mission field we are surrounded by people who need our care.
 Listen to them.
 Help them tell their story.
 Help them express their feelings.
 You will be giving them a wonderful healing gift.